tidymodels/tidypredict/README.md

     ## 9  22.8 cyl4 140.8  95 3.92 3.150 22.90  1  0    4    2 23.83236
     ## 10 19.2 cyl6 167.6 123 3.92 3.440 18.30  1  0    4    4 18.66166

-To add prediction intervals, an additional calculation is neded against the fitted result
+To add prediction intervals, an additional calculation is needed against the fitted result

 ``` r
 df %>%